 An immediate reconstruction gives you a new breast straight away.
-The breast will be different to the one that was removed, but some women find that immediate reconstruction helps them cope more easily with their feelings about the loss of a breast.
+The breast will be different to the one that was removed.
+But some women find that immediate reconstruction helps them to cope more easily with their feelings about the loss of a breast.

 - You will have your new reconstructed breast when you wake up after your mastectomy or breast conserving surgery.

 - You have fewer operations, so fewer anaesthetics.

 - Your finished breast might look better because the surgeon is usually able to use the breast skin already there.

 - You will have less scarring on the reconstructed breast itself – usually you have a small patch of skin where your nipple was, with a scar around it.

 - You might not have as much time to decide on the type of reconstruction you want.

 - If you are having radiotherapy after surgery, it might damage the reconstruction.